 “Are you saying that you’re taking me to that party for real?”
 Qiao Qiao asked, surprised.

-Jacky shrugged his shoulders.
+Jacky shrugged.
 “Might as well.
 Jo’s going to be there.”
 He turned to Ehlo.
 “Or you want her to come with you?
 Since you don’t have a date yet.”

 “Hey!”
 Qiao Qiao shouted, her hands on her hips.
 “Why are you two debating this?”